The Harvest is Ready in the Amazon

 The Next Step

-It was great to see them engage in learning and going out to evangelize their own community.
+It was great to see them engage in learning and going out to evangelise their own community.
 “Is this even possible?”, a pastor echoed as many souls were won for Christ.

 It was the mapping methodology that continued to wow the local people as we helped them to reach difficult areas to plant churches by boat.
-4,000 Villages in the area are without any church.
-We spent an hour on mapping their part of the 6,400 km Amazon river.
+Four thousand villages in the area are without any church.
+We spent an hour on mapping their part of the 6,400km Amazon River.

 Deep conversations continued as everyone in Santa Antonio village realised the importance of what we were trying to teach and facilitate.
 There was a seriousness about our task as we were the first church planters to ever visit the area.